explorerjs32/rho_data_reduction_pipeline/README.md

     * Subtract sky background (*optional feature*)
     * Align the reduced images (See the documentation on how to use the interactive alignment tool [here](./data_reduction_codes/image_alignment_instructions.md))
 * Generates a detailed data reduction log and outlines all the image reduction steps for every input file.

+### PSF Photometry Calculations
+This tool was build to interactively perform Point Spread Function (PSF) calculations on a selected group of stars from the reduced frames.
+We recommend using this tool for timeseries analysis, particularly focusing on exoplanet transits, variable stars, and/or transients.
+For this tool the user will:
+* Interactively select 1 or more stars to measure photometry for.
+Ideally the first star that the user selects is the main observed target, and the other stars are the reference stars to do a relative photometry analysis.
+* Automatically, the tool will perform PSF photometry for the selected stars.
+* The output is a dataframe containing:
+    * The File name of the reduce frame
+    * The measured Barycentric Julian Day (BJD) extracted from the observing date and time, and the telescope coordinates
+    * The measured flux (PSF area sum) for each star and the associated uncertainty.
+    * The converted instrumental magnitude ($M_{inst}$) from the meaured flux for each star and the associated uncertainty
+    * The (X, Y) pixel coordinate of the brightest pixel around each star.

+The scrip for tool can be found in `./photometry_analysis/psf_photometry.py`, and the instructions on how to use it can be found [here](https://github.com/explorerjs32/rho_data_reduction_pipeline/blob/main/photometry_analysis/psf_photometry_instructions.md).

+We also have a Jupyter Notebook that explains how to visualize and analyze the PSF photometry results, which can be found [here](https://github.com/explorerjs32/rho_data_reduction_pipeline/blob/main/photometry_analysis/psf_photometry_analysis.ipynb).

 ## Dependencies
 The scripts that run this pipeline were developed using Python 3.8.20, which can be installed [Here](https://anaconda.org/anaconda/python/files?page=0&sort=distribution_type&sort_order=asc&version=3.8.20).